ferdymercury/RPi-pHat-Thermocouple/README.md

 Pi or generator carryies risk, and you should understand those risks before undertaking that action.
 Interconnection of this design to any other devices provided by any manufacturer may void any warrantee offered by a manufacturer, or cause damage if performed.
+You are solely responsible for exercising due care and caution when choosing to use these designs and other information provided here.

 **THIS HARDWARE DESIGN, SOFTWARE AND OTHER MATERIAL IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS “AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES,